caggursoy/PsychoPy-Intro-Course/README.md

 ## Course Details

-- **Date&Time:** TBA
+- **Date&Time:** 27.05.2024
 - **Location:** TBA
 - **Prerequisites:** For installation information of prerequisites, please check below
-  - Prior scripting/programming ability, Python knowledge is a plus :)
+  - Prior soft scripting/programming ability, Python knowledge is a plus :)
-  - Anaconda or Miniconda
+  - For package management: Anaconda or Miniconda
-  - Spyder
+  - For scripting: Spyder or a similar Python IDE

 ## Course Objectives